 The Malabar House is a blend of heritage and art, and has earned a cult status in the world of heritage hotels, as well as winning ‘Best Heritage Award” from the Kerala government.
 Rooms are colourfully and artistically designed with antiques and artworks, alongside all the modern amenities.
 There’s a swimming pool, plus Ayurvedic treatments available.
 Feast on delicious seafood, South Indian and Western fusion food at the gourmet poolside restaurant.
 The wine lounge offers a selection of Indian wines.
 Ultimately though, it’s the bright and tranquil setting as well as the warm and friendly service that attracts tourists year-round.

 Niraamaya Retreats Surya Samudra is a perfect option for those who want to relax on a beach, swim in the clear blue waters of the Arabian Sea and take in the beauty of nature.
-With its rejuvenating spa and sauna treatments, an outdoor swimming pool with a poolside bar and lavish dining with excellent views, this property has relaxing facilities for everyone.
+With its rejuvenating spa and sauna treatments, an outdoor swimming pool with a poolside bar and lavish dining with excellent views, this beach hotel in Kerala has relaxing facilities for everyone.

 A peaceful and relaxing retreat, the Eighth Bastion Hotel is a perfect blend of colonial and contemporary styles.
 The Dutch influence and Portuguese and British touches are evident here, from the lobby to the guest rooms.
 The rooms with airy balconies or patios come with beautiful views of sea breezes.
 Enjoy an espresso in the lobby bar, and relish Asian and Dutch fusion cuisine at the onsite restaurant.
 Need more?
 There’s an outdoor infinity-style pool, and sunlit, verdant lanes for strolling.
 This hotel has the added bonus of being close to the major attractions of Fort Cochin.